isomerpages/isomerpages-govtech/posts/myresponder.md

 ---
-layout: post
+layout: simple-page
 title:  "myResponder"
-permalink: "/scewc/myresponder"
+permalink: "/scewc2019/myResponder"
-category: barcelona
-image:
+breadcrumb: myResponder
 ---

 The myResponder app taps on the active community to respond as quickly as possible to improve the chances of survival.
 In other words, an app to crowdsource for lifesavers.